-The most recent heat waves and accompanying wildfires in the Western U.S. have subjected more than 31 million people to temperatures as high as 116 degrees.
-Oregon and Washington, alone, have already reported at least 200 deaths from this summer’s record-shattering heat.
+Last year's heat waves and accompanying wildfires in the Western U.S. subjected more than 31 million people to temperatures as high as 116 degrees.
+Oregon and Washington, alone, saw an additional 600 deaths than what is typical from last summer’s record-shattering heat.
 As an employer, you should be concerned.

 OSHA Concerns for Rising Temperatures

 While there are currently no federal policies that govern heat-related illnesses, the Occupational Safety and Health Administration (OSHA) does enforce violations related to heat under its general clause for providing a safe workplace.
 After all, the tangible effects of global warming cannot be allowed to sideline your workers or cost human lives.

 To better support the most effected industries, OSHA created a general "heat index" guide to help you assess risks to employees.
 That said, the guide doesn’t create clear temperature thresholds and actionable standards for safeguarding employees directly.
 It focuses more on helping your worksite supervisors prepare and implement hot weather plans.

 There will certainly be more to come from OSHA on this issue in the days ahead.
 The concern surrounding heat waves and wildfires has become so substantial that OSHA has placed a new “heat illness rule” at the top of its list of agenda items for the Biden Administration.